SJTU-CGM/PPanG/README.md

    c) `Navigation Type=custom region`

    Input the target region by coordinates.
 Format: `<sample name.chrxx>:<start coordinate>-<end coordinate>`.
 In this step any individual can be selected as reference.
 The "Custom Path" box provides the list of available paths.
-Type and select the path name (related samples will be suggested if typing into the box), and "Region" is automatically filled with the selected path name. e.g. The navigation of `CHAOMEO.chr11:6541923-6546025`:
+Type and select the path name (related samples will be suggested if typing into the box), and "Region" is automatically filled with the selected path name. e.g. `Data=chr11_mc`, `Navigation Type=custom region`, `Custom Path=CHAOMEO.chr11` and fill the region with `CHAOMEO.chr11:6541923-6546025`:

    <img src="public/Figure4.png" height="80px">

 3. Click the "Go" button and wait a minute for loading.
 The visualization of `Visualization Area` will be updated.

-There are several functional buttons beside "Go":
+There are several functional buttons beside <b>"Go"</b>:
-- Left: Shift the target region to `(start - offset, end - offset)`. `offset` is half the length of target region.
+- <b>Left</b>: Shift the target region to `(start - offset, end - offset)`. `offset` is half the length of target region.
-- Zoom in: Double the scaling of visualization in graph view.
+- <b>Zoom in</b>: Double the scaling of visualization in graph view.
-- Zoom out: Half the scaling of visualization in graph view.
+- <b>Zoom out</b>: Half the scaling of visualization in graph view.
-- Right: Shift the target region to `(start + offset, end + offset)`. `offset` is half the length of target region.
+- <b>Right</b>: Shift the target region to `(start + offset, end + offset)`. `offset` is half the length of target region.
-- Compress: Compress the visualization of graph view within the width of the window.
+- <b>Compress</b>: Compress the visualization of graph view within the width of the window.
 This function may be useful because the whole pangenome graph can be too long to observe.
-- Reset: Reset the translation/zoom scaling to default in graph view.
+- <b>Reset</b>: Reset the translation/zoom scaling to default in graph view.
-- Download Image: Download the visualization composed of graph view and linear views.
+- <b>Download Image</b>: Download the visualization composed of graph view and linear views.
 Note that this function is not suitable for large graphs.
 For this use case, see `FAQ` for more details.
-- About & Manual: Navigate to PPanG homepage.

 ### Visualization Area
 The visualization of PPanG is composed of SequenceTubeMap graph view and JBrowse2 linear views.
 For interpretation of PPanG visualization, please refer to the PPanG homepage: https://cgm.sjtu.edu.cn/PPanG/.
 The custom options for visualization is available at `Functional Area`.